 - 2 tablespoons of ground all-spice powder

 Who would have thought!
-That little tray could turn your gas grills to bloody delicious gas smoker!
+That little tray could turn your gas grills into one of the best gas smokers!

 I love a good a multi-functioning product especially an expensive one like a grill.

 Since I shared this little secret with you I will also let you in on my favorite recipe!
 The family and I absolutely love, brisket tacos with guacamole and feta or smoked turkey with pomegranate molasses and sweet potato mash.